-The purpose of homework is to extend or reinforce learning so that class time is more productive and enjoyable.
-Such assignments should be enriching, applying acquired principles, or be of a specific need.
+The purpose of homework is to practice learning that has occurred in the classroom, so that class time is more productive and enjoyable.
+Such assignments should be enriching, apply acquired principles, or be of a specific need.
+Students should expect to receive feedback on their completed homework.